-The Construction Engineer should direct the request for issue of Statement of Compliance to the Council's Planning Department, which will in turn request Council's Engineering Department for advice (refer to Appendix B: Engineering Acceptance Process for Developments Appendix B: Engineering Acceptance Process for Developments.)
+The Construction Engineer should direct the request for issue of Statement of Compliance to the Council's Planning Department, which will in turn request Council's Engineering Department for advice (refer to Appendix B: Engineering Acceptance Process for Developments.)

 Where required the signed Defects Liability Agreement should be lodged with, or prior to, the request for Statement of Compliance (refer to Clause 8.3).